Biproportional apportionment: Process

 Suppose that the method is to be used to give proportional results by party and by region.

 Each party nominates a candidate list for every region.
 The voters vote for the parties of their region (and/or for individual candidates, in an open list or local list system).

 The results are calculated in two steps:

 In the so called upper apportionment the seats for each party (over all regions) and the seats for each region (from all parties) are determined.

 In the so called lower apportionment the seats are distributed to the regional party list respecting the results from the upper apportionment.

 This can be seen as globally adjusting the voting power of each party's voters by the minimum amount necessary so that the region-by-region results become proportional by party.

 Upper apportionment

 In the upper apportionment the seats for each party are computed with a highest averages method (for example the Sainte-Laguë method).
 This determines how many of all seats each party deserves due to the total of all their votes (that is the sum of the votes for all regional lists of that party).
 Analogically, the same highest averages method is used to determine how many of all seats each region deserves.

-Note, that the results from the upper apportionment are final results for the number of the seats of one party (and analogically for the number of the seats of one region) within the whole voting area, the lower apportionment will only determine in which particular regions the party seats are allocated.
-Thus, after the upper apportionment is done, the final strength of a party/region within the parliament is definite.
+Note that the results from the upper apportionment are the final results for each party in terms of seat numbers overall (and analogically for the number of the seats of one region): the lower apportionment determines only which regions the party seats are allocated to.
+Thus, after the upper apportionment is done, the strength of a party or region in the parliament is set.